 According to Klaviyo, the popular eCommerce email platform, the top eCommerce brands that use their system receive 17% of their revenue from welcome series emails, which is incredible.

-If you want to be a top eCommerce brand and compete with the Allbirds and Aways of the world, you need to create and optimize your welcome flow.
+If you want to be a top eCommerce brand and compete with the Allbirds and Aways of the world, you need to create and optimize your welcome flow -- and a Klaviyo email marketing strategy can help with this.

 Speaking of Allbirds, here are some examples of really good welcome emails: